0xOFFSET/0xOFFSET.github.io/_posts/2022-9-19-Randomness-ASCWG2022.md

 It's an amazing and awesome experience to join CTF competitions, it's honor to participate in Arab Cyber Security Waregame 2022.
 This's a quick walkthrough of "Randomness" cryptogrpahy challenge we've solved.

-I was amazed by the level an ideas of the challenges, as the author Ahmed Sayed had great effort on them.
+I was amazed by the level an ideas of the challenges, by the author Ahmed Sayed @Y4mm1.

 ```
 Level: Medium